It’s a question a lot of Founders ask themselves.

 But if your skillset is on the technical side and especially if you’ve raised some money and now need to scale fast to satisfy your investors, then you probably need to hire in a senior level marketer to help you build that marketing engine.

-And hiring in that first marketer is a crucial and critical first step to your growth.
+And hiring in that first marketer into your Startup is a crucial and critical first step to your growth.

 Because if you get the right type of marketers – boom, I’m confident you’ll smashing it.